Maguire Fund scholarships

 Her ex-students today occupy important positions in orchestras and teaching Academies in Australia, the Far East and the UK.
 She and her colleague Joy Lee created special programmes for young talents, including Rising Stars at the Con.

-Beneficiaries: Vladislava Haienko (Ukraine)
+Beneficiaries: Kateryna Lastochkina (Ukraine)

 Our sincere thanks to Joy Lee